dd9jn/rfc4880bis/rfc4880bis.md

 Each signature certifies the RSA public key and the preceding User ID.
 The RSA public key can have many User IDs and each User ID can have many signatures.
-V3 keys are deprecated.
 Implementations MUST NOT generate new V3 keys, but MAY continue to use existing ones.

 The format of an LibrePGP V4 key that uses multiple public keys is similar except that the other keys are added to the end as "subkeys"